-2024 Grant Program: Ready, Set, (Climate) Action!
+2024 Grant: Ready, Set, (Climate) Action!

 Our 2024 grant project focuses on adapting to a changing climate.
 We’re calling it “Ready, Set, (Climate) Action!” and our goal is to make residents aware of Sunnyvale’s 2014 Climate Action Plan (CAP) then look at steps we can take to help the city achieve its climate goals.
 As a guide, we’ll use Sunnyvale’s Climate Action Playbook (a CAP update that began in 2017).